fhempy/fhempy/FHEM/bindings/python/fhempy/lib/tuya/README.md

  3. Login with your account here: https://auth.tuya.com/
  4. Create a new project here (name, etc. doesn't matter): https://iot.tuya.com/cloud/ (upper right corner)
  5. Copy API key and API secret to a text editor, we are going to need in within FHEM
- 6. Click link device within your project
+ 6. Go to "Devices"
- 7. Select "Link devices by App Account"
+ 7. Select "Link Tuya App Account"
  8. "Add App Account"
  9. Open SmartLife app, select profile and scan QR code (upper right corner) with the app
- 10. Open "API Groups" on the tuya portal
+ 10. Click on "Service API" within your project
- 11. Click "Apply" for
+ 11. Click "Go To Authorize" and add the following APIs
-  - Authorization management
+  - IoT Core
-  - Device management
+  - Authorization
-  - Device Control
+  - Device Status Notification

 ## Usage